Frequently Asked Questions

 12. When would I get my settlement benefit?

 The Court will hold a Final Hearing on December 4, 2020 at 10:00 a.m.
-PST, to decide whether to approve the settlement.
+PST via Zoom, to decide whether to approve the settlement.
+If you wish to attend the Zoom hearing, please see the Court’s website for connection instructions.
 The date of the Final Hearing may change without further notice.
 You should check the Court’s Public Access to Court Electronic Records (PACER) site at https://ecf.cand.uscourts.gov, for a fee, to confirm that the date has not been changed.
 The Final Hearing will take place at the San Jose Courthouse, Courtroom 4, 280 South 1st Street, San Jose, CA 95113.
 If Judge Davila approves the settlement, there may be appeals.
 The appeal process can take time, perhaps more than a year.
 If there is no appeal, your settlement benefit will be processed promptly.
 Please be patient.

 13. What am I giving up to get a settlement benefit?

 Unless you submit a valid request to be excluded from the Settlement Class, you will be a Settlement Class Member.
 If you remain a Settlement Class Member, you will be eligible for a settlement benefit but you can’t sue, continue to sue, or be part of any other lawsuit against Apple about the claims and allegations in this case.
 It also means that all of the Court’s orders will apply to you and legally bind you.